 They are textiles developed to integrate technology that provides new value to the wearer, such as instant connection to the world wide web, or fabrics made with new technologies, such as 3D printing, which allow designers to get their collections done so much faster.

-The list of benefits that these emerging materials can provide is long, but the truth is that most of them are still in experimental phase.
+The list of benefits that these emerging materials can provide is long, but the truth is that most of them are still in the experimental phase.
 However, the potential they have is huge.
 Here are two prototypes of “smart” garments that look promising: the Wi-fi onsie and the 3D-printed gown.

 As technology is bound to change the way we live, it will most certainly change the way we dress, forever.
 It’s only a question of time.